 Solution: Follow your installation plan and always insulate on a slab.

 WarmlyYours provides every customer with a custom installation plan that shows how the heating element should be laid out to ensure proper spacing and even heat coverage.
-By following your plan, you can count on having evenly distributed heat throughout the room.
+By following your plan, you can count on having evenly distributed heat throughout the electric.

-If you’re heating on a concrete slab, you should be sure to use a cork or synthetic cork underlayment to prevent the slab from stealing your heat.
+If you’re heating on a concrete slab, you should be sure to use a cork or synthetic cork floor underlayment to prevent the slab from stealing your heat.
 By placing a layer of underlayment between the slab and your radiant heating system, the heat generated will travel upward through the floor (as planned) instead of downward into the slab.

 Issue 4: The grout is weak.